inet-framework/inet-framework.github.io/index.md

       <div class="col-md-4">
         <h3>Get Involved</h3>
         <h4>Contribute</h4>
-        <p>INET is open source, and its future largely depends on where the user community wants
+        <p>INET is open-source, and its future largely depends on where the user community wants
         to take it. <a href="WhyContribute.html">Be part of the success!</a></p>

         <h4>Volunteers Needed</h4>